-We have had selected pilot's watches tested and certified to the technical standard for pilot's watches (TESTAF) by Aachen University of Applied Sciences since 2012.
+We have had selected pilot's watches tested and certified to the technical standard for pilot watches (Technischer Standard Fliegeruhren - TESTAF) by Aachen University of Applied Sciences since 2012.
 The TESTAF, the result of a research project at the initiative of Sinn Spezialuhren, ensures that a pilot's watch meets all timekeeping requirements during flight operations in accordance with visual and/or instrumental flight regulations and is suitable for professional use.